Projective characterization of higher-order quantum transformations: Introductory example extended: dynamics-like construction up to fourth order

-If, for simplicity, we assume the subsystems $A_0$ and $A_7$ to be of dimension 1, we can already notice in the first line of the previous equation that the state structure of the operator $W$ features a projector whose expression is involving the negation of a tensor product of two quantum combs:
+If, for simplicity, we assume the subsystems $A_0$ and $A_7$ to be of dimension 1, we can already notice in the first line of the previous equation that the state structure of the operator $W$ features a projector whose expression involves the negation of a tensor product of two quantum combs:

-\textit{i.e.} it is the functional normalized on the tensor product between a 2-comb and 1-comb.
+i.e. it is the functional normalized on the tensor product between a 2-comb and 1-comb.
 This is by definition a multi-round process matrix (MPM).
 We proved in a previous work that it can manifest indefinite causal order and even more that it can beat causal inequalities \cite{MPM}.
-The third order therefore presents multiples directions of signaling in a non-trivial manner.
+The fourth order, therefore, presents multiple directions of signaling in a non-trivial manner.